 As an engineering major, you’ll take foundational classes in math and science.
 You’ll work with classmates on practical, real-world projects.
 And you’ll apply new tools and technologies to your assignments and internships.
 Coursework includes focused classes such as machine design, computational mechanics, and sustainable energy systems design.

-What You Can Do With A Mechanical Engineering Emphasis
+What You Can Do With A Mechanical Engineering Concentration

 When it comes to mechanical engineering, you can choose from a variety of different career options such as the ones listed below.
 Whatever you choose to do, with your identity firmly rooted in Christ, you’ll be equipped to live out your faith every day.